-In February 2017, Daniel appeared in the Court of Appeal facing against Immigration New Zealand in a Judicial Review matter.
-Daniel advanced the position that Immigration New Zealand had not followed Section 177 of Immigration Act 2009 correctly.
-Immigration New Zealand maintained that they were correct and in any event a previous Court of Appeal decision had already rule in their favour.
-Daniel’s position is that the previous Court of Appeal decision, Singh v MBIE NZAR 93, did not deal with this issue, thus does not stand as ratio decidendi.
-The Court’s previous comment was obiter dictum.
+In 2017, Daniel appeared in the Court of Appeal facing Immigration New Zealand in a judicial review matter.
+Daniel advanced the position that Immigration New Zealand had not followed section 177 of the Immigration Act 2009 correctly.
+Immigration New Zealand maintained that they were correct and in any event a previous Court of Appeal decision had already ruled in their favour.
+Daniel’s position is that the previous Court of Appeal decision, Singh v MBIE NZAR 93, did not deal with this issue directly, thus does not stand as ratio decidendi, instead, the Court’s previous comment was obiter dictum.
 The Court of Appeal agreed with Daniel and ruled in his clients’ favour.
 This is a very rare win where migrants successfully challenged Immigration New Zealand at the Court of Appeal level.

 In 2017, Daniel represented a client in an Environment Court prosecution.
-Daniel was able to obtain sentence with a fine at very good level for a moderately serious offending.
+Daniel was able to obtain a fine sentence that was very fair for his client, given the level of the offending.

 In 2016, Daniel represented a client who was dismissed within 3 weeks of employment.
-The employer claimed various defences such as 90-day trial period, casual worker, and the dismissal was justified.
-In the end all of these defences failed and Daniel’s client was awarded all the damages claimed and increased costs.
+The employer claimed various defences such as 90-day trial period, casual employment, and that the dismissal was justified.
+In the end all of these defences failed, and Daniel’s client was awarded all the damages claimed and increased legal costs award.

-In 2016, Daniel successfully represented a client who has been having great difficulty dividing relationship property.
-The client, being an overstayer, was under constant threat of deportation by his former partner, whom for many years after their break up had refused to share their relationship property.
+In 2016, Daniel successfully represented a client who had been having great difficulty dividing relationship property.
+The client, being an overstayer, was under constant threat of deportation from his former partner, whom for many years after their break up had refused to share their relationship property.
 Through dedication, persistence, and legal strategies, Daniel forced the former partner to eventually settle on favourable terms to his client.

-In 2016, in another Section 106 Discharge without Conviction case, Daniel’s client was faced with significant difficulties due to a dispute with Summary of Facts.
-Through his persistence and strategies Daniel managed to settle the dispute in this client’s favour and obtained the Discharge without Conviction for his client.
+In 2016, in another Section 106 Discharge Without Conviction case, Daniel’s client was faced with significant difficulties due to a dispute with Summary of Facts.
+Through his persistence and strategies Daniel managed to settle the dispute in this client’s favour and obtained the Discharge Without Conviction.

 In 2015, Daniel represented a client who was held by Immigration New Zealand at the airport for minor customs breaches and was facing deportation.
 Daniel’s negotiation with Immigration New Zealand was instrumental in the client’s ultimate release and revocation of decision to deport.

 Daniel has a strong sense of fairness.
-He understands how immigrants sometimes find it difficult to understand the laws of the new country and difficult to uphold their rights.
-It is his honour to help these people to obtain equity, equality and justice.
+He understands how immigrants sometimes find it difficult to understand the laws in the new country and difficult to uphold their rights.
+It is his honour to help these people to obtain equality and justice.